Last Updated on July 22, 2021 by Maggie Sutton

 - Bathrooms are cleaned deeply and deodorized prior to home viewings

-- Windows are cleaned and free of smudges
+- Windows are clean and free of smudges

 - Exterior areas are tidy and all landscaping is well maintained